MassBio Senior Management

 Kendalle Burlin O'Connell, Esq., Vice President, Member Services

 Kendalle is the Vice President of Member Services and serves as In-House Counsel for MassBio.
-Kendalle first came to MassBio in 2008 as Director of the Purchasing Consortium and was named Director of Strategic Alliances last year.
+Kendalle first came to MassBio in 2008 as Director of the Purchasing Consortium.
 She has grown the offerings of the MassBio Purchasing Consortium by adding new supplier agreements and increasing the value of existing agreements through building valuable partnerships with the supplier companies.
 Beyond continuing to oversee MassBio’s Purchasing Consortium, Kendalle is responsible for member programs, outreach and engagement, as well as new member development.

 Prior to joining MassBio, Kendalle practiced law in the areas of Estate and Medicaid Planning, Probate and Asset Protection, and Labor and Employment Law.
 She holds a B.A. from Sacred Heart University and a Juris Doctor from Suffolk University Law School.
 She resides in Georgetown, Mass., with her husband, Steve.